Skip to main content

 Use the filter toggle to show or hide system streams.
 Streams update in real time via WebSocket.

-Streams are provided by the Stream module.
-Make sure modules::stream::StreamModule is included in your engine configuration.
-See Stream Module for details.
+Streams are provided by the Stream worker.
+Make sure iii-stream is included in your engine configuration.
+See Stream Worker for details.

 Traces

-Trace collection requires the Observability module with exporter set to memory or both.
-See Observability Module for configuration.
+Trace collection requires the Observability worker with exporter set to memory or both.
+See Observability Worker for configuration.

 Trace List